Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 A cursor declared in one of these forms:

-declare C cursor for call foo();
+cursor C for call foo();

 (foo might end with aselect